slutske22/tilt-saturate/README.md

 tile-saturate is a simple web-app that opens a webcam in the browser and applies a filter based on the orientation of the mobile device being used.
 Tilt the device clockwise, and the video feed will become more [saturated](https://photographylife.com/what-is-saturation-and-how-to-get-optimal-saturation).
 Tilt it counter-clockwise, and it will become less saturated.

+## Central Concept

+tilt-saturate uses [react-webcam](https://github.com/mozmorris/react-webcam), a simple solution to creating a `<video>` component which displays the webcam feed of the user's device.
+When the webcam component mounts, it checks to see if the `window` has a `DeviceOrientationEvent` property.
+If so, it attaches a listener to the `deviceorientation` event and stores the `gamma` position variable from the event.
+Based on the value of `gamma`, which is the tilt orientation of the device in the same plane as the screen, a [css filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) is updated on the `<Webcam />` component via the `style` prop.

 ## Environments

 This app has been tested in the following environments: